 This is important, because under the law, there are and can be no exceptions.
-To be clear, any lawyer who says differently either doesn't know what they're talking about, or is outright lying to you.
+To be clear, any lawyer who says differently either doesn't know what he or she talking about, or outright lying.

 In addition, a person gets to subtract the night he or she spent in jail after the arrest as 1 full day, while also counting the day of sentencing as one full day day.

-If, however, a 3rd offense is reduced to a 2nd offense, then you’ll find Judges all over the board about whether to impose any jail time or not.
+If, however, a 3rd offense is reduced to a 2nd offense, then Judges are all over the board about whether to impose any jail time - or not.

-Back in the real world, this means that a person who had a DUI 17 years ago, and a 2nd DUI 12 years ago, and who now finds him or herself facing a 3rd DUI has a much better chance of not doing any time than someone who is working on his or her 3rd offense within 8 years.
+Back in the real world, this means that a person who had a DUI 17 years ago, and a 2nd DUI 12 years ago, and who now finds him or herself facing a 3rd DUI, has a much better chance of doing less (or not doing any) time than someone who is facing his or her 3rd offense within something like 8 years.

-Don't be Afraid of what isn't going to Happen
+Don't be Afraid of what's NOT going to Happen

 The grand takeaway here is simple:

 - If you’re facing a 2nd offense, it’s a possibility, but NOT a probability.

 As you look for a Michigan DUI lawyer, you should look for honest information.

-Above all, I can promise that of I'm your lawyer, I will produce the very best results possible in your case, whatever the circumstances.
+Above all, I can promise that if you hire us, we will produce the very best results possible in your case, whatever the circumstances.